 - TechNexus (USA)

 App Development Company Financing:

-  While not a lot of app development companies offer this facility, some do, like us.
+While not a lot of Android app development companies offer this facility, some do, like us.
 Tekrevol offers app startup owners with the facility of offering bank based financing for their app project.
 This funding generally includes the total cost of developing your app.
 The financing is done through bank partnerships and you can know the full details of this engagement by talking to our representative.

 - Discuss Your App Idea